equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 Usually with this style of coding every developer has his own VM to work on.
-From there whey are able to lunch his tests, web-server, do development operations, deployments,...
+From there whey are able to launch his tests, web-server, do development operations, deployments,...
 But in theory there is no problem if multiple developer work on same VM as long as they have different databases configured.